-In art college, this subject was embedded in all the studios: textiles, metal works, wood works, ceramics painting, printmaking and jewellery.
+In art college, art safety was embedded in all the studios: textiles, metal works, wood works, ceramics painting, printmaking and jewellery.
 In each studio practice, there were unique safety needs and precautions.
 In our foundation year, we had to purchase the “Bible” of safety, The Artist’s Complete Health and Safety Guide by Monona Rossol.
 This book is full of facts about the material contents and safe practice to use them.
 We also needed a book focused on the materials and techniques, so we could learn the composition of the supplies we were working with.

 The main things I consider, as a painter, are ventilation, natural light and cleanup.
 Ventilation is challenging in the Yukon because in the winter you lose so much heat by opening windows.
 Usually you can install an overhead ventilation system to turn on as you need it.
 If this is not an option, you can use the overhead fan in most homes and keep your setup closer to the window, opening it up during and after a painting session just to get that toxic air out.